KeiserJ/KeiserJ/README.md

 # Hola, I'm Haochuan(Keiser)!

-I am currently an Stats Undergraduate student @ University of Toronto with a minor in Economics.
+I am a Statistics undergraduate student at the University of Toronto, with a minor in Economics.
 Feel free to connect with me!

 ## Github Stats
 ![KeiserJ's GitHub stats](https://github-readme-stats.vercel.app/api?username=KeiserJ&show_icons=true&theme=dark)